-I was able to show a large amount of paintings that featured local scenes and familiar places.
+I was able to show a large number of paintings that featured local scenes and familiar places.
 As a result, I sold several paintings and was able to get two commissions.

 Again, the setting had much to do with the success.
 It brought in people that had no thoughts of art, but then they saw all of my paintings.
 Prints and notecards of the local scenes were big sellers during this event as well.

-Being friendly and trying to find a common interest with viewers goes a long way in helping my selling efforts.
+It has helped my selling efforts greatly to be friendly and to find common interests with viewers.
 So far, I haven’t paid anything to set up at these local affairs.